 How Long Can A Dog Go Without Eating?

 Just how long can a dog go without eating, anyway?
 Let's talk normal dogs first—that is, dogs without any underlying medical issues.
 "Dogs are extremely good at being normal while not eating.
 Their wild ancestors evolved to eat huge meals all at once, and then eat nothing for a period," says Dr. Shmalberg.
 "Sled dogs in the off-season, as one example, can be fed just once a week in some cases and function normally."

 All that said, if you have a dog who's picky, finicky, or just playing you for "better" food she likes more, in a battle of the wills, the dog usually wins.
 Normal dogs will fast for up to five days—sometimes longer—to get what they want.
 If you think your dog falls into this category, talk to your vet and get her checked out.
 If there's nothing wrong, and she's driving you crazy, it may be time for tough love!

-On the flip side, if your dog isn't eating enough and you suspect an underlying condition—and she's losing weight—have her checked out.
+If your dog isn't eating enough and you suspect an underlying condition—and she's losing weight—have her checked out.
 Here are some signals it's time for a vet visit (and potentially a new eating strategy):

 - If you notice weight loss; and especially if your dog unintentionally loses more than 5 percent of her weight.

 - If your dog is eating less than 75 percent of her normal amount of food.

 - If your dog stops eating completely and you know of or suspect an underlying health issue.
 Some chronic conditions can get suddenly worse in a short period of time and need intervention.
 (Dehydration is also a concern for a dog who isn't eating.)

 - If your dog doesn't eat for a week, even if she otherwise seems healthy and is acting normal.